zplayads/report_api/Report API for Developer.md

 ## 1. Integration Instructions

 ### 1.1 Request URL
-Please choose the right interface address according to the settlement currency of your account:
-When settlement currency is Chinese Yuan:https://pa-report.zplayads.com When settlement currency is United States Dollar:https://pa-report-en.zplayads.com
+If the settlement currency is Chinese Yuan, please use this interface address: https://pa-report.zplayads.com If the settlement currency is United States Dollar, please use this interface address: https://pa-report-en.zplayads.com

 ### 1.2 Requirements
 * Account approved